Modoc sucker: Age and Growth

 The average lifespan of Modoc suckers is generally 3 to 4 years accompanied by a body length that rarely exceeds 160 mm.
 The oldest Modoc sucker found was 5 years old, with a body length of 280 mm.
 Modoc sucker adults are smaller in size.
 This is due to the fact that the species prefers to live in streams with a small range of relatively low temperatures.
 The relationship between age and length of Modoc sucker was found to be length inches = 3.99 age (years) + 2.90 [length (inches) = 1.57 age (years) + 1.14].
 According to studies, the growth rate of the Modoc sucker is comparable to that of other California catostomid.

 The age and growth of Modoc suckers are typically assessed using three main methods: otoliths, scales, and body length.
 Otoliths, which are small ear bones, develop annual rings that can be counted to determine the fish's age, much like counting tree rings.
 A Modoc sucker is generally considered mature when its otoliths show three rings.
 Scale count is another method used to estimate age.
 Adult Modoc suckers typically have between 73 and 91 scales.
 While the exact scale count for juveniles has not been precisely determined, it is known to be fewer than 73 scales.
 Lastly, body length serves as an indicator of age.
-Adult Modoc suckers usually measure between 8 and 13 centimeters in length, whereas juveniles are typically no longer than 7.6 cm.
+Adult Modoc suckers usually measure between 8 and 13 cm in length, whereas juveniles are typically no longer than 7.6 cm.